HewlettPackard/oneview-ansible/examples/ImageStreamer/README.md

 ```

-This playbook shows how to update a server profile with a new deployment plan and new os custom attributes.
+This playbook shows how to update a server profile with a new deployment plan and new OS custom attributes.

 ***4) Rolling updates of server profile***